‘We’re not going to stand idly by:’ Senator Brown defends $1.9 trillion rescue plan

 The senator held a virtual conference call with reporters Tuesday morning.
 More than a quarter of a billion dollars is included for the Mahoning Valley in the American Rescue Plan.

-Brown argues its not just for local governments, but its for the greater community.
+Brown argues its not just for local governments, but its for the greater community too.

-“The unemployment is still terrible.
-The poverty rate has exploded upwards, people are losing homes and in foreclosures and evictions.
+“Because the unemployment is still terrible, the poverty rate has exploded upwards.
+People are losing homes and in foreclosures and evictions.
 We’re not going to stand idly by and say, ‘Sorry, the free market says we can’t help you,”‘ Brown said.

-The senator says money from the American Rescue Plan will pay for child tax credits for families, help residents make their rent and mortgage payments and support local food pantries.
+The senator says money from the rescue plan will pay for child tax credits for families, help residents make their rent and mortgage payments and support local food pantries.